evan-woodworth/Glide/README.md

-# Title of Game
+# GLIDE!

-Explanation of the game that was built and the deployed link will go here.
+Glide ever downwards and reach the ground.
+Avoid the platforms, get power-ups, collect coins, get scored, and survive!

 # HOW TO PLAY